top of page

 the Strength we find in ourselves as Mothers

 Motherhood is one job that requires more strength and fortitude than any other.
-Of course, I had been told this was the case before I chose to become a mother.
-I had gone through so much in my life already I couldn’t imagine there was much I couldn’t surmount.
-I soon found the kind of strength it takes to raise my babies is a completely different animal altogether.
+Of course, I'd been told this was the case before I chose to become a mother.
 I found the best way to survive motherhood is to find strength in numbers.

 As I regale the trials and triumphs of myself and my five closest friends, I highlight the ways women can support each other in motherhood.
 Whether raising our children in a democracy or a dictatorship, the stories we share of surviving and ultimately cherishing our babies are moving with emotion and hilarity.